grannycart/by-sound-alone_source/full-draft-manuscript/2_Chapter.md

 "When you are clamped on, bang on your hatch with one of those wrenches of yours.
 I will have Gregory down there waiting to hear from you.
 Do _not_ open the hatch til Gregory bangs back, OK?
 Even in its current condition, the _Prospect_ will do better if your welds leak than the _Gnat_ will.
 Keep in touch over the ship-to-ship."

-Shakes pounded his acknowledgement on the side of the sail, and his head disappeared from the bridge.
+Shakes pounded his acknowledgment on the side of the sail, and his head disappeared from the bridge.
 It was still so quiet aboard the _Prospect_ with no engines and so few systems running that they could hear the _Gnat's_ Diesels fire up, and inarticulate shouts from Shakes to Gregory on the deck as Shakes cast off the lines and Gregory retrieved them and pulled up the bumpers.

 "Hey-fucking-ho!"
 Shakes voice came crackling over the ship-to-ship.
 "I'm fired up, buttoned up, and off fuckin' motoring.
 Out."